Everything You Need to Know About Twinlow Camp: A Comprehensive Guide for Parents

 Get ready for an exciting week of praising God, swimming in the lake, playing games, making new friends, and singing great songs.
 We have been praying for you, and we can’t wait to welcome you to the best week of your summer.

 - Provide experiences of community built around Christian values

-- To know the love and acceptance of God as revealed in Jesus through the Holy Spirit, through the scripture and the history of God’s people
+- Know the love and acceptance of God as revealed in Jesus through the Holy Spirit, the scripture, and the history of God’s people

-- Heighten an appreciation of creation and reinforcing a sense of human responsibility as stewards of that creation
+- Heighten an appreciation of Creation and reinforce a sense of human responsibility as stewards of that Creation

 - Know and act upon the meaning of God’s call to discipleship